Section 44AE of the Income Tax Act 1961 – Complete details

-Section 44AE of the Income Tax Act 1961, All about Section 44AE of Income Tax Act, 1961, Find Everything you want to know about Section 44AE. this article is about the relaxation provided to the heavy goods carriage owner having the heavy goods transportation of the goods under section 44AE of the Income Tax Act.
+Section 44AE of the Income Tax Act 1961: this article is about the relaxation provided to the heavy goods carriage owner having the heavy goods transportation of the goods under section 44AE of the Income Tax Act.
 This relaxation was given to the transportation vehicle owner because they were doing regularly strikes throughout the country for the relaxation to be given to them as they form integral part of the economy of the country.

 Section 44AE and the Section 44AD are the sections where the presumptive basis to the businesses.
 Section 44AE deals with the dealers which has the business of plying or leasing of goods carriage where as Section 44AD deals with the presumptive of the other Businesses.

 What is exactly all about Section 44AE ?